anth-dj-uol/geog5003_practicals/docs/index.markdown

 There are two main ways that a simulation can stop:

-1. **All agents reach their personal store capacity** - the simulation will stop when all agents have consumed engouh resources to fill their personal store, as configured by the _Agent Store Size_ editable parameter
+1. **All agents reach their personal store capacity** - the simulation will stop when all agents have consumed engouh resources to fill their personal store, as configured by the _Agent Store Size_ parameter
 1. **Maximum number of iterations reached** - the simulation will also stop when the configured _Number of Iterations_ has been reached

+The first condition to be reached will complete the simulation.

 ### User Interface